What It Is and How To Do It

 What makes Gap Analysis an attractive tool and a very useful one to provide you another perspective of current conditions include:

-• It clearly points out areas of [should we say “for”?] improvement or change
+- It clearly points out areas for improvement or change

 Although there are several rather involved and somewhat complicated procedures to conduct Gap Analysis, I would like to offer a simple and straightforward approach.
 As we know, if the procedure is too involved or complicated, we are less likely to engage.